Trataka (Candle Gazing)

 Seated -- Sukhasana, Padmasana, or Vajrasana.
 The spine must be erect so the eyes are naturally level with the flame.
 A chair is acceptable if the feet are flat on the floor.
 The key is that the head does not need to tilt up or down to meet the flame.

 Particularly beneficial for Kapha constitutions, as the fire element of the candle and the stimulating effect on the eyes counteract Kapha's tendency toward heaviness and mental dullness.
-Vata types benefit from the grounding, concentrating quality but should keep sessions shorter to avoid overstimulating the nervous system.
-Pitta types should practice with a softer gaze and shorter duration, as they already carry strong fire energy and may experience eye irritation more quickly.
+Vata constitutions are described as benefiting from the grounding, concentrating quality of trataka, with shorter sessions traditionally recommended to avoid nervous-system overstimulation.
+Pitta constitutions, already running fire energy, are typically taught a softer gaze and shorter duration in classical instruction, as eye irritation tends to arrive more quickly for pitta-dominant practitioners.

 How to Practice